pedrogh/Test-Automation-Exercise/README.md

 If you don't have node on your machine you can also run the tests as stated above after you're in the container.
 Note: In Docker you'll only be able to run the tests but will not be able to see the browser until you have forwarded output to a viewer like VNC.

 ## Tests reports
-When the tests run a report is generated in the directory `cypress\report` which you can open with a browser.
+When the tests run a report is generated in the directory `cypress/report` which you can open with a browser.

 ![Tests report](readme_images/tests_report.png)